Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 10. Get some good quality photos while the property is looking great.

-Once you’ve done all the hard work get a fresh batch of professional photos taken to show the property off in its best light if you plan on advertising it for sale or for rent.
+Once you’ve done all the hard work get a fresh batch of professional photos taken.
+This will show the property off in its best light.

 About the Author: